symfony/symfony-docs/session.rst

 You have two different options to use Redis to store sessions:

-The first option is to configure the Redis session handler directly in the server ``php.ini`` file.
-This approach uses PHP's native session locking, which prevents race conditions when multiple requests access the same session:
+The first option is to configure the Redis session handler directly in the server ``php.ini`` file, keeping ``handler_id: null`` in Symfony (see :ref:`session-native-handlers`).
+This approach uses PHP's native session locking, which prevents race conditions when multiple requests access the same
+session:

 .. code-block:: ini